TubercularOx/darkhaunter/Geekery/nale.md

 After his soul empowerment, Nale has demonstrated the following:

 ### Appearance
 Nale displays hooves, horns, and an increased size.
 Hooves and horns could be interpreted as natural weapons, though they do not appear among the standard natural weapons of SRD devils.
-The *Descent of Devils* chart shows horn growth increasing with rank, suggesting fiendish progression rather than a discrete granted ability.
+The *Descent of Devil* chart shows horn growth increasing with rank, suggesting fiendish progression rather than a discrete granted ability.

 ### Flight
 Nale demonstrates wingless flight.
 This most naturally fits a supernatural ability.
 In the SRD, devils that can fly do so with wings, so this differs from the standard fiend chassis.